wazuh/wazuh-documentation/source/cloud-security/gcp/prerequisites/credentials.rst

 Creating a custom role
 ----------------------

 The ``gcp-bucket`` module requires permissions to access storage buckets and objects.
-These permissions were originally assigned using the **Storage Legacy Bucket Writer** role, but it is no longer available for selection, so it will be necessary to create a new one.

-To create the new role, follow these steps:
+To create a role with the required permissions, follow these steps:

 #.
 Go to the **Roles** section and click on **Create Role**.
 #.
 Establish a **Title** and click on **Add Permissions**.